itsMapleLeaf/aspects-vtt/tasks.md

   - [x] give a special appearance for boost and snag dice
   - [x] show the effect, boost, and snag values
   - [x] show popover to add boost/snag dice on attribute rolls
-- quick reference button to show a modal for lists of things
-  - [ ] general skills
-  - [ ] combat actions

 ## features